prendradjaja/phoneme-frequencies/README.md

 find phoneme frequencies generally.
 I extended this technique to estimate post-/w/ phoneme frequencies as well.

+## Tools used

+I used a combination of Python and Unix tools (grep, sed) for text processing.

+Also, since there are many steps with various dependencies in between them, GNU Make was a decent fit for modeling the dependencies -- easy enough to just run `make` after each modification to my code.

 ## Limitations
 As Blumeyer notes, the source datasets have some limitations.
 CMUdict conflates "schwa with the near-open central vowel" and